 Monasticism offers a road map for Christian discipleship by offering a “rule of life.”
 To many modern ears the idea of a rule of life may sound harsh and overly authoritarian, but this is far from the truth.
 Simply put, a rule of life is how one organizes their life.
 People organize their lives around work, sports, family, extracurricular activities, etc. Whatever the configuration, that is their rule of life—it is the value and time structure they place around daily and weekly activities.
 A monastic rule of life organizes life around the rhythm of faith.
 A crucial part of becoming mature disciples of Jesus is to make faith the central axis around which our lives is organized.
-The Companions of The Way live out a rule of life that consists of traditional practices expected of all Christians.
-By forming a common rule of life around discipleship, Companions have both accountability and support on the journey.
+The Companions of The Way live out a rule of life that consists of traditional practices expected of all Christians and the fulfillment of their baptismal vows.
+By forming a common rule of life around discipleship grounded in our baptismal vows, Companions have both accountability and support on the journey.
+Our form of new monasticism is a bridge between the principles of traditional monasticism and the laity living out in the world.

 The following rule outlines the philosophy, theology, and practical details of the Christian community of the Companions of The Way.
 We hope God will lead you to be holy dinner companions in our community